MALABA

 85(1)(d) of the Constitution is founded on the broadest conception of

-standing.
-Its primary purpose is to ensure effective protection to
+primary purpose is to ensure effective protection to any public

-any public interest shown to have been or to be adversely affected by
+interest shown to have been or to be adversely affected by an

-is to ensure that a person who approaches a court in terms of the
+its purpose is to ensure that a person who approaches a court in

-procedure prescribed under the rule, has the protection of public
+terms of the procedure prescribed under the rule, has the protection

-interest as the objective to be accomplished by the litigation,
+of public interest as the objective to be accomplished by the

-s85(1)(d) directs against the use of the procedure to protect
+litigation, section 85(1)(d) directs against the use of the procedure

-interest is not private, personal or parochial interest.
-An
+definition, public interest is not private, personal or parochial

 infringement of a fundamental right may cause legal injury to an